ManevN/aws-examples/README.md

-# aws-examples
+# AWS Examples
-In this repository, I demonstrate various AWS services and their usage through practical examples and projects.
+In this repository, I demonstrate various AWS services and their usage through practical examples.
+Each folder contains a different use case, complete with source code and documentation.